sanjayramagiri99/DockerProject/README.md

 # Full-Stack Starter (React + Java)

-This project contains a minimal React frontend and a Java microservice backend (Spring Boot style).
+This project contains a React frontend and a Java microservice backend (Spring Boot).
+The backend persists notes to MySQL.
 Docker artifacts are intentionally omitted per request.

 ## Structure
 - `frontend/` — React app using Vite build tooling.